kharv-choksi/mock-negotiator/README.md

 4. Paste the API key into the sidebar of the app.
 5. Select your persona, type in your scenario, and start pitching.

-## Contributing
-If you want to add new features (like voice-to-text, new personas, or saving chat transcripts), feel free to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m "Add some feature"`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Open a pull request.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).